MarkE16/ShowList/README.md

 ## Program Version

-This program is currently in version 1.2.
+This program is currently in version 1.3.
 More updates will come soon for features, bug fixes, and/or improvements.

 ## Changelog

 The following is the changes this program went through.
 Take a look!

+> **Version 1.3** | 11.17.2021
+> - Added an account system!
+Now you can manage many shows between other users without messing anything up.
+> - Guest Mode.
+This feature is just the normal program but it doesn't save data.
+> - Improvements were made.
+> - Looked high and low for sneaky bugs, they were removed.
+>
 > **Version 1.2** | 11.12.2021
 > - Added a piece of information to shows called 'Status', allowing you to see whether if you're watching a show, or if completed with it.
 > - Made some minor changes.